jceminer/cn_gpu_miner/README.md

 ## Planned features

-JCE GPU is still in very early stage.
+JCE GPU is still incomplete.
 Here are the planned features to be added:
 * GPU auto-config _Done!_
 * Separate per-GPU pools and coins (to let the CPU and each GPU mine its own coin if desired)
 * Temperature and fan speed monitoring _Done!_